yassouali/fast.ai_notes/cutting_edge_DL/lecture8.md

    return ax
 ```

-A simple but rarely used trick to making text visible regardless of background is to use white text with black outline, or visa versa.
+A simple but rarely used trick to making text visible regardless of background is to use white text with black outline, or vice versa.
 Here’s how to do it in matplotlib.

 ```python
 def draw_outline(o, lw):